Blesson-dev/rate-limiting/README.md

-# PHP Rate Limiting with Redis
+# PHP Rate Limiting With Redis

-PHP script for rate limiting with Redis.
+PHP script for rate limiting with Redis.\
-The maximum number of calls a user can access the resource and the timeframe in seconds within which a user is allowed to access the resource per the limit can be defined from .env.
+The maximum number of calls  and the timeframe in seconds can be defined from .env.
-This script was written on a Ubuntu Machine.
+This script was written on an Ubuntu Machine.

 ## Usage